PhD in Nursing Science Program

 Applicants to Vanderbilt's PhD in Nursing Science Program who have applied three times to the program without an offer of admission will not be allowed to apply to the program again.

 Our webinars include information concerning overview of the PhD in Nursing Science Program, program format, application process and components and funding.
-View a previously recorded webinar (September 10, 2019).
+The next webinar will be September 16, 2020.
+Register now, or view a previously recorded webinar (September 10, 2019).